Ilya Efimovich Repin (1844, Chuguev – 1930, Kuokkala, today – Repino) – painter.

 Under Kramskoy’s influence he became supporter of democratic movement in art, which criticised academic style.

 During travel on Volga, he made several sketches and made painting Barge Haulers on the Volga (1870-1873), which brought him fame.
-The painting was a landmark in Russian art, as people’s life became a poplar topic after it.
+The painting was a landmark in Russian art, as people’s life became a popular topic after it.

 During his stay in France, Repin painted en plein air, and made a series of works a la G. Courbet and young C.Pissarro.